Know all about International Economics

 PhD Courses in International Economics

-PhD in International EconomicsPhD in World Eco.
+PhD in International EconomicsPhD in World Economics

-Although the eligibility criteria may vary from one university to another, the basic eligibility requirements include the following:
+Although the eligibility criteria may vary from one university to another, the basic eligibility requirements include the following

 • For master’s level courses, you need to have a bachelor’s degree with the required percentage of marks in the same or a related field